Mile: Metric

 The informal term "metric mile" is used in some countries, in sports such as track and field athletics and speed skating, to denote a distance of 1500 m.
 The 1500 meters is the premier middle distance running event in Olympic sports.
 In United States high-school competition, the term is sometimes used for a race of 1600 m.

+Metric mile has also been used to denote other metric measurements under the name mile, such as the Scandinavian mile (metrisk mil), and previously also the kilometre, in Dutch.